Kinneh04/Tiger-brokers-Automated-options-strategy-builder/README.md

 # Disclaimer and Dev Notes
 **DISCLAIMER: This software is for demonstration and testing purposes ONLY!
 Usage of this software for any financial purposes is highly unrecommended and not within the original intention of the project.
 The software may encounter bugs that affect the outcome of the trade.
 I am not a financial expert.
 This is not financial advice.
 USE AT YOUR OWN RISK**

+Also dont worry about it being malicious.
+I have no use for your data anyways :)

 **The project will also not receive updates**

 ## Overview